Cole Waites

-Cole Robert Waites (born June 10, 1998) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He played college baseball at the University of West Alabama, and was drafted by the Giants in the 18th round of the 2019 Major League Baseball draft.
-He made his MLB debut in 2022.
+Cole Robert Waites (born June 10, 1998) is an American professional baseball pitcher who is a free agent.
+He played college baseball at the University of West Alabama, and was drafted by the Giants in the 18th round of the 2019 MLB draft.
+He made his Major League Baseball (MLB) debut in 2022.

 Amateur career

 Waites attended Archer High School in Lawrenceville, Georgia.
 He played college baseball, primarily as a starter, at the University of West Alabama, where his 118 strikeouts as a junior led the Gulf South Conference.

+In 2018, Waites played collegiate summer baseball for the Wisconsin Rapids Rafters of the Northwoods League.

-He was drafted by the San Francisco Giants in the 18th round of the 2019 Major League Baseball draft, and signed for a signing bonus of $100,000.
+Waites was drafted by the San Francisco Giants in the 18th round of the 2019 Major League Baseball draft, and signed for a signing bonus of $100,000.

 Professional career

 2019-21

 Waites made his professional debut in 2019 with the Arizona League Giants.
-He did not play for a team in 2020 due to the Minor League Baseball season being cancelled because of the COVID-19 pandemic.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Waites returned in 2021 after missing most of the season recovering from knee surgery for torn meniscus to pitch for the Arizona Complex League Giants and San Jose Giants.
 In 2021 as a reliever he was a combined 2-0 with two saves and an 0.68 ERA, as in 13.1 innings he gave up one hit and struck out 31 batters.
 After the season, he pitched in the Arizona Fall League.